-The key difference between Margin and Markup is that margin refers to the amount derived by subtracting the cost of the goods sold of the company during an accounting period with its total sales, whereas, the markup refers to the amount or percentage of profits derived by the company over the cost price of the product.
+The key difference between Margin and Markup is that margin refers to the amount derived by subtracting the cost of the goods sold by the company during an accounting period from its total sales.
+In contrast, markup refers to the amount or percentage of profits derived by the company over the product’s cost price.

 As illustrated in the example above, both are different accounting terms that provide two different perspectives of looking at business profit.
-When expressed as a percentage of sales, it is called profit-margin but if expressed as a percentage of a cost it is called Markup.
+When expressed as a percentage of sales, it is called profit-margin but is expressed as a percentage of a cost and called Markup.
 These are like two sides of a coin – different & yet closely related.

 The key differences are as follows –